mmistakes/made-mistakes-jekyll/_posts/procreate/2016-01-25-rakso-s-portrait.md

   feature: rakso-s-procreate-lg.jpg
   teaser: rakso-s-procreate-teaser.jpg
   thumb: rakso-s-procreate-250.jpg
-tags: [procreate, painting, drawing, portrait, illustration, time lapse, beard, sktchy, black and white]
+tags: [Procreate, painting, drawing, portrait, illustration, time lapse, beard, Sktchy, black and white]
 ---

 Portrait of Rakso S. inspired by a [photograph on Sktchy](http://sktchy.com/a4RQUD).
 Digitally painted with Procreate on an iPad Air 2.